 There’s only one score that matters: How much of that schedule did we complete?
 The managers develop a Scorekeeping System based on the answer to that question.
 That answer is the path to profitability and managed growth.
 These are some of the Scorekeeping System topics we discuss:

-The Business Operating System Scorecard is both a scorecard and a planner.
+The Business Operating System Scorecard (The BOSS) is both a scorecard and a planner.
 Everyone in the company has access to the scorecard.
 It gives everyone an overall view of how the company is doing as well as how each individual is doing.
 Obviously such transparency has an impact on collaborative and productive behavior.

 It’s easy for anyone to drill down to see what did not work and where (who) the problem originated.
 With a high-performance culture, plan vs. actual is a key indicator of whether or not the person or organization achieved its goals.